TuoooLiu666/tuoooliu666.github.io/_projects/6_project.md

 ---

 My active research projects involving proteomics are listed below:

-- Serum Proteomics in high-exposure individuals to novel COVID-19: Normal vs. Long-Covid
+- Serum Proteomics in high-exposure individuals to novel COVID-19: Normal vs. Long-COVID
-  - aims: To enhance our knowledge of the epidemiologic and immunologic characteristics of novel COVID-19 infection and reinfection among fronline workers who provide critical services to our communities.
+  - aims: to investigate differences in the proteome for frontline and healthcare workers afflicted with long COVID as compared to those with normal COVID-19 before, during, and after infection.
   - data source: the Arizona Healthcare, Emergency Response, and Other Essential Workers Surveillance Study (<a href="https://azheroes.arizona.edu/">AZ HEROES</a>)
-  - research question: Does Long-Covid status alter the proteomic profiles?
   - contribution: analytical team lead